laullaurado/chaos-mesh-tutorial/chaos-mesh-tutorial/step1/step1.md

     `kubectl get pods`{{exec}}

     All your pods should be in running state.
-If it's not the case yet. just wait a few minutes.
+If it's not the case yet, just wait a few minutes.

 3. Expose the Productpage Service Using NodePort